-The 2007 GINA guidelines recommend a classification based on level of asthma control.
+The 2009 GINA guidelines recommend a classification based on level of asthma control.
 The GINA guidelines offer a stepwise treatment approach to achieving control using the patient's current level of control as the start point.
 If the patient is not controlled on the current regimen, treatment should be stepped up until control is achieved.
 If control is maintained for at least three months on the current regimen, treatment can be stepped down to the lowest step and dosage that maintains control.
 The NAEPP Expert Panel Report-3 report released in 2007 also recommends a similar evaluation of control and adjusting therapy up or down to achieve control.

-In 2008, the GINA guidelines were updated to produce a more streamlined, user-friendly document that emphasizes the importance of asthma control with appropriate treatment.
+The GINA guidelines were updated to produce a more streamlined, user-friendly document that emphasizes the importance of asthma control with appropriate treatment.
 The asthma classification system is defined in terms of three levels of control: controlled, partly controlled, or uncontrolled.
-Roles of several medications used to treat asthma (e.g. leukotriene modifiers, long acting beta agonists, cromones and inhaled glucocorticoids) have evolved since prior versions of the guidelines and have been included in the 2008 update.
+This classification is also recommended to be utilized in conjunction with the assessment of future risk of losing asthma control so that treatment regimen can be appropriately adjusted.
+Roles of several medications used to treat asthma (e.g. leukotriene modifiers, long-acting beta-agonists, cromones and inhaled glucocorticoids) have evolved since prior versions of the guidelines and have been included in the 2008 update.
 More specifically, use of the long-acting beta2-agonists only in combination with appropriately dosed inhaled corticosteroids for the treatment of asthma was emphasized.